 The main concern related to font size is that text can easily be made too small for many users to read.

-If a document contains footnotes or endnotes, the minimum size should be about 9 points.
+If a document contains a footer or footnotes, the minimum size should be about 9 points (or 12px).

-Headers and subheaders can be much larger, between 40-60 points depending on the slide layout.
+Headings and subheadingss can be much larger, between 40-60 points depending on the slide layout.